WatchtowerProtocol/cautious-bassoon/2_WatchtowerGoalsAndConstraints.md

 In this section we define the goals and constraints associated with Watchtower and we define the system and its boundary for the engineering model and analysis.

-#### Watchtower's mandate is to mitigate the space debris problem and the crowding of orbits in a democratic manner and ensuring censorship resistance.
+#### Watchtower's mandate is to mitigate the space debris problem and the crowding of orbits in a manner that is agnostic whilst ensuring censorship resistance.

 ## Goals
 Watchtower will perform its mandate by ensuring it meets the following goals: